levithatcher/PracticalDataScienceMeetup/README.md

-# Practical Data Science Meetup
+# Practical SLC Data Science Meetup

-Talks from the SLC Data Science Meetup
+Talks from the meetup